Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 Is Abuja more expensive than Lagos for rent?

-In general, Abuja is comparable to Lagos for rent.
+In general, Abuja and Lagos are comparable for rent.
 Premium areas in both cities (Maitama vs Ikoyi, Asokoro vs Victoria Island) have similar price ranges.
 However, Abuja’s mid-range areas tend to be slightly cheaper than Lagos equivalents, and Abuja has more planned estates with better infrastructure.

 Do you pay rent monthly or yearly in Abuja?

-Most landlords in Abuja require rent to be paid annually — one or two years upfront.
-Monthly rental payment is rare and usually only available in serviced apartments or short-let units, which charge a premium (often 3–5x the equivalent annual rate).
+Most landlords in Abuja require rent paid annually — one or two years upfront.
+Monthly payment is rare and mostly limited to serviced apartments or short-let units, which charge a premium (3–5x the equivalent annual rate).
 Some newer estates are beginning to offer quarterly payment options.

 Where can I find verified houses for rent in Abuja?